 A meta-data specification makes the process of finding and using a resource more efficient by providing a structure of defined elements that describe, or catalog the learning resource, along with requirements about how the elements are to be used and represented.

 Also in 1997, groups within the National Institute for Standards and Technology (NIST) and the IEEE P.1484 study group (now the IEEE Learning Technology Standards Committee - LTSC) began similar efforts.
-The NIST effort merged with the IMS effort, and IMS began collaborating with the ARIADNE Project, a European Project with an active meta-data definition effort.
+The NIST effort merged with the 1EdTech effort, and 1EdTech began collaborating with the ARIADNE Project, a European Project with an active meta-data definition effort.

-In 1998, IMS and ARIADNE submitted a joint proposal and specification to IEEE, which formed the basis for the IEEE Learning Object Meta-Data (LOM) Draft Standard, which was a classification for a pre-draft IEEE Draft Standard.
-IMS publicized the IEEE work through the IMS community in the US, UK, Europe, Australia, and Singapore during 1999 and brought the resulting feedback into the ongoing specification development process.
+In 1998, 1EdTech and ARIADNE submitted a joint proposal and specification to IEEE, which formed the basis for the IEEE Learning Object Meta-Data (LOM) Draft Standard, which was a classification for a pre-draft IEEE Draft Standard.
+1EdTech publicized the IEEE work through the 1EdTech community in the US, UK, Europe, Australia, and Singapore during 1999 and brought the resulting feedback into the ongoing specification development process.